Book Review: The Clockwork Dagger by Beth Cato

 While not the helpless damsel in distress always needing the gallant knight to rescue her, neither is Octavia the amazing well trained heroine capable of defeating everyone who comes after her without breaking a sweat.
 She meets several people who are clearly more than they initially appear both good and bad.
 I was pleasantly drawn into the story and while I guessed at some of outcomes it was a feeling of triumph at picking up the clues and foreshadowing by the author rather than a predictability of the story and writing.

 The story proceeds at a good pace that kept me reading with a point around the last third that created a wonderful sense of urgency to finish the book.
 The descriptions are rich and help to bring the world to life without being overly wordy or cumbersome.
 While I felt that the book itself has a complete enough story to stand on its own, there is plenty of mystery sprinkled throughout and left unanswered at the end to draw me quickly to the second book to complete the story.
 A wonderful read and one I am more than happy to recommend to Steampunk and Fantasy lovers.
+Signed Copies are available in the shop.

 Rating: 5 Daggers